 Almonds are everywhere these days.
 Fueled in part by a health food craze trumpeting the purported near-miraculous physiological (and even psychological) benefits of almonds, the tasty nut can now be bought raw, smoked, salted, and candied; turned into butter, milk, yogurt, and even ice cream (the latter having obvious psychological if dubious physiological benefits).

-But just how much more almond enthusiasm can agricultural support?
+But just how much more almond enthusiasm can agriculture support?
 And what about climate?
 Are there limits to almond expansion?

 These are some of the questions a study published in the International Journal of Biometeorology seeks to answer.